MEDICINE SEARCH APP

 2. Telemedicine prescription

-3. Alternate due to availability
+3. Substitute due to availability

-4. Packing a travel pharmacy
+4. Packing a travel medicine kit

 You’re heading to the mountains for a week.
 You type the medicines you usually take one by one.
-You see what’s already in the home cabinet (pharmacy icon), what you need to buy.
+You see what is already in your home medicine cabinet (medicine-cabinet icon) and what you need to buy.
 A tap opens the online pharmacy search — you order before you leave.

 5. Caring for an older relative